 What are Veins?

-The veins are the blood vessels that carry blood towards the heart.
+Veins are the blood vessels that carry blood towards the heart.
 Veins carry deoxygenated blood from the tissues to the heart and remain contracted if there is no blood inside the vessels.
-Veins run close to the skin, and these generally thin structures contain valves to keep the flowing direction always towards the heart.
+They run close to the skin and are generally thin structures with valves to always keep the direction of flow towards the heart.
 The wall of a vein consists of three layers known as tunica externa, tunica media, and tunica intima.
-The tunica externa is thick; it is made up of connective tissues.
-The tunica media is made up of smooth muscles, and the tunica intima contains endothelial cells.
+The tunica externa is thick and has connective tissues.
+The tunica media consists of smooth muscles, while the tunica intima contains endothelial cells.